OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ---
-title: Overview of single sign-on (SSO) for Office Add-ins
+title: Enable single sign-on (SSO) in an Office Add-in
-description: 'Overview of how single sign-on (SSO) works for Office Add-ins using common Microsoft personal, work, or education accounts.' ms.date: 09/20/2021 ms.localizationpriority: high
+description: 'Learn the key steps to enable single sign-on (SSO) for your Office Add-in using common Microsoft personal, work, or education accounts.' ms.date: 10/19/2021 ms.localizationpriority: high
 ---

-# Overview of single sign-on (SSO) for Office Add-ins
+# Enable single sign-on (SSO) in an Office Add-in

 Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 You can take advantage of this and use single sign-on (SSO) to authenticate and authorize the user to your add-in without requiring the user to sign in a second time.